Technowise/spottit/README.md

   * Bug fixes:
     1) Fix issue with showing the spot by default for users who have aborted.
     2) Fix issue with percentile calculcation for leaderboard.
+* 0.0.40
+  * Improvements:
+    1) Update to devvit public-api version 0.11.18
+    2) Add confirmation dialog for deletion of entries from Leaderboard.
+    3) Enable moderators of the sub to delete entries from leaderboard.

 ## Links
 ### Demo